Azure/batch-shipyard/docs/20-batch-shipyard-usage.md

     * `--all` will remove all resources that are currently monitored
     * `--poolid` will remove the specified Batch pool to monitor
     * `--remote-fs` will remove the specified RemoteFS cluster to monitor
-* `ssh` will interactively log into a compute node via SSH.
+* `ssh` will interactively log into the monitoring resource via SSH.
     * `COMMAND` is an optional argument to specify the command to run.
 If your command has switches, preface `COMMAND` with double dash as per POSIX convention, e.g., `pool ssh -- sudo docker ps -a`.